gibbok/bem-pixel-perfect-responsive-design/README.md

 # Pixel perfect responsive design using BEM methodology

-An example of pixel perfect responsive design based on BEM methodology on which I have been working recently.
+An example of pixel perfect adaptive design based on BEM methodology.
 [Try it live](https://gibbok.github.io/bem-pixel-perfect-responsive-design/).

 The requirements: